nuha-awadah/nuha-awadah/README.md

 - 👋 Hi, I’m @nuha-awadah
 - 👀 I’m interested in getting more experience in handling Data Science related work
-- 🌱 I’m currently learning on how to edit and debug a Flutter based app
+- 🌱 I’m currently learning on how to edit and debug on GitHub!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by nuhaawadah24@gmail.com